javieros105/FVTT-TokenHUDWildcard/README.md

 Also thanks to all the module developers that have allowed me to enjoy this software even more and that were the basis for making my own little module.

+## Contributors
+- [@arbron](https://github.com/arbron): Making the update for compatibility with 0.8.x of Foundry and fixing errors.

 ## License
 The source code is licensed under GPL-3.0.